-Ingenium Academy students perform in a series of public concerts and internal recitals throughout the four week summer school, at prestigious venues in London, Winchester and Oxford.
+Ingenium Academy students perform in a series of public concerts and internal recitals throughout the summer school, at prestigious venues in London, Winchester and Oxford.

 Each week at Ingenium culminates in a public concert showcasing the hard work and achievements of our students, including performances from our chamber groups, orchestra, choir, saxophones and pianists.